mhkhodadadi/ML-Purchase-Recommendation/README.md

-# ML-Purchase-Recommendation
+# Machine Learning - Purchase Recommendation
-Machine Learning - Purchase Recommendation
+Using **KNeighborsClassifier** from **sklearn.neighbors** library to recommend an item based on two purchase items.